Dumaguete: Casaroro Falls

 Please don't forget to confirm your subscription by checking your Inbox.

-soloflightEd.com is a travel blog of Edcel Suyo.
-He enjoys performing headstands and crazy stunts during his trips in the Philippines and the rest of Asia.
-Currently working in a BPO company, he travels to different destinations during his days off.
+soloflightEd.com is a travel blog by Edcel Suyo.
+He enjoys performing headstands and crazy stunts during his trips in the Philippines, Southeast Asia, and the Middle East.
+Now based in Dubai, United Arab Emirates and working to earn a living, he takes time to enjoy the city and travel during weekends.

 For updates, Like his page on Facebook or Follow him on Twitter.